gvallee/collective_profiler/README.NotOnlyFLOPs.md

 The two added files `task3Details.html` and `task3Layout` are also very similar to the `callDetails.html` and `callsLayout` files.

+The table showing the number of patterns adapts the size with the number of patterns found, with a maximum of 10 (the 10 heaviest patterns).

 # Changes made for Task 4

 ## Generating heatmaps